knit-pay/upi-qr-code-payment-for-woocommerce/README.md

 * Customer can scan the QR Code using any UPI app or choose an app from mobile to pay the required order amount.
 * After successful payment, a 12 digits transaction ID will apprear in the Customer's UPI app from which he/she made the payment.
 * After that, customer needs to enter that 12 digit transaction number to the "Enter the Transaction ID" textbox and click submit.
-* After successful submission of the ID, the order will be marked as pending payment.
+* After successful submission of the ID, the order will be marked as on hold (customizable).
 * Now, Merchant gets a notification on the mobile on his/her UPI app (Google Pay/PhonePe/BHIM/Paytm etc.)
 * Merchant opens notification, sees a payment made.
 Sees the "Order ID".
 * Merchant opens the Woocommerce Dashboard, checks the "pending orders" for this Order ID.